ksg97031/frida-gadgetor/README.rst

         Patch an APK with the Frida gadget library

       Options:
         --arch TEXT                Target architecture of the device. (options: arm64, x86_64, arm, x86) --config TEXT              Upload the Frida configuration file.
+        --custom-gadget-name TEXT  Custom name for the Frida gadget.
         --no-res                   Do not decode resources.
         --main-activity TEXT       Specify the main activity if desired. (e.g., com.example.MainActivity) --sign                     Automatically sign the APK using uber-apk-signer.
         --skip-decompile           Skip decompilation if desired.
         --skip-recompile           Skip recompilation if desired.
         --use-aapt2                Use aapt2 instead of aapt.
         --version                  Show version and exit.
         --help                     Show this message and exit.

 How do I begin?
 ~~~~~~~~~~~~~~~~~~~~~~